NYPD officer struck and killed on Long Island Expressway in Queens

 The officer was rushed to New York-Presbyterian Queens Hospital in critical condition, where he later died of his injuries.

-Police launched a search for the driver, and one woman was later taken into custody on foot nearby, along the Horace Harding Expressway.
+Police launched a search for the driver, and one woman was later taken into custody nearby, along the Horace Harding Expressway.

-The eastbound Long Island Expressway is closed at Exit 26 - Francis Lewis Boulevard.
+The eastbound Long Island Expressway was closed at Exit 26 - Francis Lewis Boulevard.

-The Horace Harding Expressway, which serves as the LIE service road, is also closed.
+The Horace Harding Expressway, which serves as the LIE service road, was also closed.

 ALSO READ | Disturbing details revealed after DOC captain charged in inmate's suicide